fritzhuie/asset-package-quickstart-guide/README.md

 Before integrating, you'll need to create a Unity Ads game ID.

-1. Navigate to <a href="https://dashboard.unityads.unity3d.com" target="_blank">https://dashboard.unityads.unity3d.com</a> and create a new game project.
+1. Navigate to <a href="https://dashboard.unityads.unity3d.com" target="_blank">the Unity Ads dashboard</a>, and create a new game project:

 ![Create a new game project](images/new1.png)

-2. Select iOS, Android, or both.
+2. Select iOS, Android, or both:

 ![Select your platform](images/new2.png)

-3. Locate the platform-specific GAME ID and save it for later.
+3. Locate the platform-specific GAME ID and save it for later:

 ![Locate your game ID](images/new4.png)